HIPAA Compliance

 8. De-Identification

 When Icosa uses assessment data for research or service improvement, we apply de-identification methods consistent with the HIPAA Safe Harbor standard.
-De-identified data has all 18 categories of identifiers removed and cannot reasonably be used to identify an individual.
+De-identified data has the 18 categories of identifiers removed and cannot reasonably be used to identify an individual.

-9. Minimum Necessary Standard
+9. Minimum Necessary

 10. Data Retention